-Apples get a tart, pretty companion in the Cranberry Apple Pie.
-A hint of orange and spices add subtle flavor and depth.
-This pie is a perfect blend of unique and traditional
+Apples get a tart, pretty companion in the Apple Cranberry Pie.
+A hint of orange and spices give this pie a perfect blend of unique and traditional flavors

 Ok, I’m about to lose so much cred.
 You may need to sit down for this one, peeps.

 Yes, you read that right.
 I not only don’t care for it, I actively avoid it.
 Thankfully I married a man who is of the same mind.
 We’ve done things like plan trips and ingest germs (<—just kidding) to get out of dry turkey, sweet potato casserole, and over cooked green beans.
 Basically, we’re terrible humans, amiright?